nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 To find all tasks with a title containing the phrase "CS" (case-insensitive), you can do the following:

-1) List all tasks by typing `list-task` in the command box.
+1) List all tasks by typing `list-task` in the command box

 2) Type the following command in the command box: